 As for plot and storyline, I don’t know what everyone is getting worked up over, but then again, I am a very forgiving movie viewer.
 If there were any plot holes, I either didn’t pick up on them or I did and pushed them aside to enjoy the movie.
 That’s just the way I roll.
 As for the ending, I believe it is very open-ended and could be the end or the beginning of the next Marvel Phase 2.
 We’ll just have to see.

 Action sequences are amazing and the true thrill rides that you would expect from any Marvel movie.
 I really don’t think anyone would be disappointed here.
-Though I did enjoy the first half with Tony’s emotional set-up, it could have been paced a little faster and with that I give the movie a 4.5 out of 5 or an 9 out of 10.
+Though I did enjoy the first half with Tony’s emotional set-up, it could have been paced a little faster and with that, I give the movie a 4.5 out of 5 or a 9 out of 10.

 In closing, I’ll never tell you to go or not go see a movie.
 In the end, that is up to you.
 But, I hope you’ll appreciate what I enjoyed or did not enjoy about the film.

 Have you seen it yet?
 What did you think?
-Let me know in the comments below or on Facebook at /galaxycalleddallas or on Twitter at @galaxy_dallas.
+Let me know in the comments below or on Facebook at /galaxycalleddallas.